Being Told You Need a New Business Phone System? Read This First.

 We’ve worked with many organizations to improve their office phone systems.
 Many are told that buying new is the best way to upgrade, and that's not always true.

 In fact, migrating your existing phone system onto the latest or a similar platform could save you money.
 Stick with me.

 Upgrading a phone system is an important decision for any business to account for new features and end-user inefficiencies.
 Often, businesses are forced to upgrade because of aging phone systems or systems that have reached end of life.
 If you’re looking at upgrading your business phone system for any of these reasons, I encourage you to consider migration as an option.
 Here are some helpful points to consider:

-End of Life Deadlines Force Phone System Changes for Many Organizations
+End of Life Deadlines Forced Phone System Changes for Many Organizations

-The ShoreTel (now Mitel) 14.2 software will reach its end of life at the end of 2018.
-The NEC SV8XXX series (8100, 8300, 8500) will also reach its end of life at the end of 2018.
-These systems can be migrated to an NEC SV9XXX series (9100, 9300, 9500), NEC 3C, Mitel Connect or another Mitel platform.
-All platforms are worth considering.
+The ShoreTel (now Mitel) 14.2 and NEC SV8XXX series and software reached its end of life at the end of 2018.
+Many clients of these systems chose to be migrated to an NEC SV9XXX series (9100, 9300, 9500), NEC 3C, Mitel Connect or another Mitel platform.
+As of October 31, 2021 Toshiba phone systems will face the same end of life dilemma and go through a complete phaseout.
+If you find yourself in a similar situation with your current phone system, take a look at our portfolio, all platforms are worth considering.
 Loffler is excited to announce our portfolio has increased after Mitel’s acquisition of ShoreTel, which added Mitel to our existing NEC and ShoreTel options.

 When a Phone System Reaches End of Life, Support Becomes Best Effort